 Where: Prospect Park

 Details: The 3.35-mile loop is closed to traffic all weekend and during certain non-rush hour times during the week, making it a serene place for families to pedal together.
 Kids are required to wear helmets, and they are suggested for everyone.
-If you need to rent bikes and helmets, Bike and Roll is located at Grand Army Plaza.

 How to get there: 2 and 3 trains to Grand Army Plaza station.